rajadilipkolli/POC/README.md

 ### Pull Requests

 Pull requests are welcome.
 To open your own pull request, click [here](https://github.com/rajadilipkolli/POC/compare).
 When creating a pull request, make sure you are pointing to the fork and branch that your changes were made in.

+### How to setup Project

+This project is using lombok so you need to prepare your IDE as described [here](http://www.vogella.com/tutorials/Lombok/article.html).
+After Setup import project as a maven project.